-Verified physician contact data
+Verified private practice contact data

 are single-location practices

-run without a real practice website
+run without a website

-Source: Orbital data (curated company-grain pull), April 2026.
+Source: Orbital data (curated company-grain pull), 2026.

 Contact